 Yes — there are several options.
 LVHN has an internal Patient Relations and Patient Advocate office; request to speak with a patient advocate rather than a billing representative when your dispute stalls.
 For independent advocacy, Community Action Lehigh Valley provides financial counseling, and Neighborhood Legal Services offers free legal help to qualifying residents.
 If you need a professional medical billing advocate who reviews itemized bills and negotiates on your behalf, services like BirthAppeal work specifically in the hospital billing dispute space and can take on your case remotely regardless of which Allentown hospital billed you.

 Pennsylvania patients have several enforceable rights in hospital billing disputes.
 You have the right to an itemized bill upon request.
-You have the right to apply for financial assistance or charity care at any nonprofit hospital in the state, and Pennsylvania requires hospitals to have financial assistance programs in place.
+You have the right to apply for financial assistance at any nonprofit tax-exempt hospital, which is required under federal law (IRC Section 501(r)) to maintain a financial assistance policy.
+Pennsylvania also has state charity care requirements.
+For-profit hospitals may have different or more limited obligations.
 You have the right to file a formal complaint with the Pennsylvania Insurance Department if your insurer mishandled a claim.
-Under federal law, you have the right to dispute medical debt with credit bureaus, and medical debt under $500 cannot legally appear on your credit report under recent CFPB rules.
+Under federal law, you have the right to dispute medical debt with credit bureaus, and As of 2023, Equifax, Experian, and TransUnion voluntarily agreed to stop including medical debts under $500 on credit reports.
+This is an industry policy, not a federal legal requirement, meaning it is not enforceable as a matter of law in the same way a statute would be.
 If you're on Medicare, you have the right to appeal your claim through the Medicare appeals process, which includes multiple levels of review up to an administrative law judge.

 Technically, hospitals can initiate collection proceedings, but you have tools to slow or stop this.
 Send a written dispute letter to the billing department and a separate written notice to any collection agency stating that the debt is disputed.
-Under the Fair Debt Collection Practices Act (FDCPA), a debt collector must cease collection activity and verify the debt upon receiving a written dispute.
-Additionally, recent CFPB proposals and state-level rules in Pennsylvania provide additional protections.
+If the account has been sent to a third-party debt collection agency (not the hospital itself), the FDCPA requires that agency to provide verification of the debt upon written request before continuing collection efforts.
+Note that the FDCPA does not apply to the hospital billing you directly for its own charges.
+The CFPB has proposed additional protections around medical debt and credit reporting, but proposed rules are not yet in effect and do not currently create enforceable consumer rights.
+Check CFPB.gov for the current status of any proposed rulemaking.
 Keep copies of all dispute correspondence and send everything via certified mail so you have proof of receipt.

 There is no single fixed deadline, but acting quickly is important on several fronts.
 Insurance appeal deadlines typically range from 30 to 180 days from the date on your Explanation of Benefits, depending on your plan.
 Pennsylvania's statute of limitations on medical debt collection is four years for written contracts, meaning hospitals have up to four years to sue for unpaid bills — but that is also how long you have to resolve the debt before a lawsuit becomes a realistic threat.
 For Medicare appeals, you generally have 120 days from the date you receive your Medicare Summary Notice to file a redetermination request.
 Start your dispute as soon as you receive your bill, and don't wait for a collection notice to take action.